SuperF: Neural Implicit Fields for Multi-Image Super-Resolution: Experimental results and discussion

 \subsection{Results on real Sentinel-2 satellite images}

-We demonstrate that our method can be applied to real-world satellite images from Sentinel-2 (see Fig. \ref{fig:sentinel_2_fig}) .
-We use available Sentinel-2 images from an AWS STAC endpoint\footnote{\href{https://github.com/Element84/earth-search}{github.com/Element84/earth-search} (accessed: 2025-11-01)}, and use the cloud-free samples for super-resolution.
-These are real-world examples and therefore affected by noise due to lighting variation, changing landcover (e.g. crops), or seasonal variations like snow cover.
-In scenarios where the noise is dominating, our assumption of repeated observations of the same scene does not hold and further development is needed to account for such high noise levels.\footnote{A demo app to super-resolve any place given a geocoordinate is available on the project page: \href{https://sjyhne.github.io/superf}{sjyhne.github.io/superf}.}
+We demonstrate that our method can be applied to real-world satellite images from Sentinel-2 (see Fig. \ref{fig:sentinel_2_fig}).
+We use Sentinel-2 images available from an AWS STAC endpoint\footnote{\href{https://github.com/Element84/earth-search}{github.com/Element84/earth-search} (accessed: 2025-11-01)}, and use the cloud-free samples for super-resolution.
+These are real-world examples and are therefore affected by noise due to lighting variation, changing landcover (e.g. crops), or seasonal variations like snow cover.
+In scenarios where the noise is dominating, our assumption of repeated observations of the same scene does not hold and further development is needed to account for such high noise levels. \footnote{A demo app to super-resolve any place on Earth is available here: \href{https://sjyhne.github.io/superf}{sjyhne.github.io/superf}.}

 \textbf{Robustness to occlusions.} To study robustness of our approach for noisy satellite image time series where some LR frames are partially covered by clouds, we curated two subsets of the WorldStrat dataset \citep{cornebise2022open} using real Sentinel-2 images, \emph{WorldStrat-sweet} and \emph{WorldStrat-bitter}, with clean and noisy time series, respectively.
-On the \emph{bitter} dataset, we find that the GNLL approach effectively ignores cloudy pixels (see Appendix Figure~\ref{fig:uncertainty_maps}) and improves performance compared to using the MSE loss (see Appendix Table~\ref{tab:worldstrat_results}).
+On the \emph{bitter} dataset, we find that the GNLL approach effectively ignores cloudy pixels (Appendix Fig.~\ref{fig:uncertainty_maps}) and improves performance compared to the MSE loss (Appendix Table~\ref{tab:worldstrat_results}).
 For clean time series in \textit{sweet}, both losses perform on par.